BourdreuxC/Educational-bot-front/README.md

 This solution is developed for the DIIAGE formation from Centre Universitaire Catholique De Bourgogne (CUCDB) in Dijon, France.

+## Carefull

+This project is no longer maintained.

 # Use it yourself

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FGrevord%2Feducational-teams-bot%2Fdev%2Farm_templates%2Farm_deploy_ressources.json)